 Skip to main content

-All about MTU
+Everything about MTU

 warning

-Expert function
+Expert Function

 Details can be found in the FAQ - MTU.

-A correct MTU setting is crucial for network performance.
-If the MTU is set too high, fragmentation can occur, i.e. large packets are broken down into smaller parts, which can impair the efficiency of the transmission.
-However, if the MTU is too low, the available bandwidth is not optimally utilised as more packets have to be sent to transfer the same amount of data.
+If the MTU is set too low, the available bandwidth is not used efficiently, as more packets need to be sent to transmit the same amount of data.

 MTU settings for different network areas